 Vermont’s Security Breach Notice Act requires businesses and state agencies to notify the Attorney General and consumers in the event a business or state agency suffers a “security breach.”
 A security breach is defined as the “unauthorized acquisition or a reasonable belief of an unauthorized acquisition of electronic data that compromises the security, confidentiality, or integrity of personal information maintained by the [business or state agency].”

 14-day Notice: Businesses are required to notify the Office of the Attorney General within 14 days of discovering or being notified of a breach.
 This notification may be preliminary, and is kept confidential by statute.
+The form for submitting this Preliminary Notice can be found here.
 The form of affirmation required to waive the 14-day preliminary notice requirement can be found here (PDF).

 Information on what to do in the event of a security breach is available in the Vermont Attorney General’s Security Breach Notification Guidance.